kubescape/kubescape.io/docs/blog/posts/introducing-kubescape-3/introducing-kubescape-3.md

 * A new capability-based Helm chart
 * Per workload, per namespace and per cluster Prometheus metrics
 * Alerting through Prometheus Alertmanager
-* Sending data outside of the cluster to hosted services
+* Sending data outside the cluster to hosted services

 Most of these features have landed already, with some being finished over the next few weeks.